-New Accounting Standards, amendments to existing Accounting Standards and/or interpretations of existing Accounting Standards (separately or together, "New Accounting Requirements") adopted during the current year
+New Accounting Standards, amendments to existing Accounting Standards and/or interpretations of existing Accounting Standards (separately or together, "New Accounting Requirements") adopted during the current period

 The General Partner has assessed the impact, or potential impact, of all New Accounting Requirements.
-In the opinion of the General Partner, except for the amendments to IAS 1 and IFRS 13 referred to below, there are no mandatory New Accounting Requirements applicable in the current year that had any material effect on the reported performance, financial position, or disclosures of the Partnership.
+In the opinion of the General Partner, there are no mandatory New Accounting Requirements applicable in the current period that had any material effect on the reported performance, financial position, or disclosures of the Partnership.
 Consequently, no other mandatory New Accounting Requirements are listed.
 The Partnership has not early adopted any New Accounting Requirements that are not mandatory.